Post Reinforcement Learning Inference

 \section{Introduction}

 Adaptive data collection has become a staple of the digital economy.
-Most major digital platforms invoke adaptive experimentation algorithms to optimize their service, as such adaptive experimentation allows one to progressively update their experimentation strategy and lead to efficient sample usage \citep{chu2011contextual,agrawal2013thompson} and efficient use of the experimentation budget for increased hypothesis testing power \citep{russo2016simple}.
+Most major digital platforms invoke adaptive experimentation algorithms to optimize their service.
+Adaptive experimentation allows one to progressively update their experimentation strategy and leads to efficient sample usage \citep{chu2011contextual,agrawal2013thompson} and efficient use of the experimentation budget for increased hypothesis testing power \citep{russo2016simple}.
 Moreover, frequent adaptive experimentation is starting to become adopted in other domains such as personalized healthcare \citep{murphy2005experimental,offer2021adaptive}.
 The popularity of adaptive experiments has increased the availability of data collected from such designs.
-However, adaptive data collection raises many new research challenges especially in the case of post-collection statistical analysis.
-For instance, constructing confidence intervals for alternative candidate policies after the fact, or estimating structural parameters like average treatment effects, with the ability to construct confidence intervals and test statistical significance, has been shown to be theoretically challenging from data collected via adaptive experiments.
+However, adaptive data collection raises many new research challenges, especially in the case of post-collection statistical analysis.
+For instance, constructing confidence intervals and testing statistical significance for alternative candidate policies or for structural parameters like average treatment effects, from adaptively collected data, has been shown to be theoretically challenging.

-Prior work has mostly focused on the bandit setup, where at each time the experimenter only interacts with the environment once and observes the immediate outcome~\citep{deshpande2018accurate,zhang2021statistical,hadad2021confidence}.
+Prior work has mostly focused on the bandit setup, where at each time the experimenter only interacts with units sampled from the environment once and observes the immediate outcome~\citep{deshpande2018accurate,zhang2021statistical,hadad2021confidence,bibaut2021post,zhan2021off}.
 This unfortunately cannot accommodate many applications including adaptive clinical trials and dynamic treatment regimes, where a patient often receives multiple rounds of treatments to improve the outcome~\citep{murphy2003optimal,lei2012smart}, or a digital platform interacts with their users over a sequence of multiple page visits~\citep{chen2019top}.